Vannvåg

-Vannvåg is a village in Karlsøy Municipality in Troms og Finnmark county, Norway.
-The village is located along the Ullsfjorden on the southeastern shore of the island of Vanna.
-The Vannvåg School is the primary school for the eastern part of Vanna island.
+Vannvåg is a village in Karlsøy Municipality in Troms county, Norway.
+The village is located along the Ullsfjorden on the southeastern shore of the island of Vannøya.
+The Vannvåg School is the primary school for the eastern part of Vannøya island.
 There is also a fish farm in the village.
 The harbour in Vannvåg is newly rebuilt in 2015.

-During the middle ages, there was a church in Vannvåg, but it was likely closed and torn down during the 1600s.
+During the Middle Ages, there was a church in Vannvåg, but it was likely closed and torn down during the 1600s.